ericwoud/buildR64arch/README.md

 This instruction is for the default moot method "2.
 ATF - KERNEL using boot partition."

 Setup a booting emmc system on R3/R3mini/R4.
-Check if the nvme is stable, colboot and reboot several times and see if the drive is present _every_ time, with the `lsblk` command.
+Check if the nvme is stable, coldboot and reboot several times and see if the drive is present _every_ time, with the `lsblk` command.
 If the drive is stable, boot to initrd.

-To clear and empty the nvme, optionaly run:
+To clear and empty the nvme, optionally run:
 ```
 parted /dev/nvme0n1 mklabel gpt
 ```